italia/publiccode-editor/README.md

 you can run the docker container and see the results inside the browser at `localhost:80`

 ## License
-This project is covered by a CC0 1.0 Universal license.
+This project is covered by a GNU Affero General Public License v3.0 or later.